Spending the time to pick out the best electric-guitar gig bag has a massive payback.

 - Durable and heavily padded

 - 4 Pockets: Ample space for storage

 The Ibanez 541 design screams made by guitarists for guitarists.
-While we’ve selected the fetching denim-look with pale brown highlights because black gig-bags are passé.
-Yet, the Powerpad series also has all the standard stuff if that is what you’re after.
+We’ve selected the fetching denim look with pale brown highlights, because black gig-bags are passé.
+Whatever the color, the Powerpad series also has all the standard stuff, if that is what you’re after.

-As for the 541, it has a 42-inch length and measures 16-inches at the widest point.
-The fabric, zipper, and stitching quality are superior quality, truly worthy of the Ibanez tag it sports.
+As for the 541, it has a 42-inch length and measures 16 inches at the widest point.
+The fabric, zipper, and stitching are superior quality, truly worthy of the Ibanez tag it sports.
 Overall, it seems hardwearing.
-We highly doubt it will need replacing for years if you use it responsibly.
+We highly doubt it will need replacing for years if used responsibly.

 Every requisite part of the gig bag is heavily padded to mitigate knocks.
 Combined with the denim exterior, the 15mm padding will unarguably protect your instrument from dings or dents.
 It also includes a belt/strap that acts as a brace to keep the neck secure as you lug it around.

 Comfort-wise, the bag scores a perfect ten.
 The shoulder straps are sturdy, stable, and securely fastened.
 Other noteworthy features include a carry handle to keep the bag vertical and heavy-duty zippers.
 It also houses four different pockets that are well placed and spacious.

 This makes it easy to store everything from tremolo arms, notebooks, accessories, and more.
 This bag is primarily designed for standard solid-body electric guitars.
 Although, you might be able to fit a thinline acoustic and some Ibanez hollow bodies in it as well.
 However, you ought to check Ibanez’s online measurement guide to ensure it is suitable for your guitar make/model.